All limited companies in the UK – big and small – pay tax on their annual profits. This is corporation tax.

 - Groups of individuals carrying on a business but not as a partnership, (for example, co-operatives.)

-You are legally obliged to inform HMRC that your new limited company has been formed as soon as you have completed the incorporation process.
+You are legally obliged to tell HMRC that your new limited company has been formed as soon as you have completed the incorporation process.

 Corporation tax self assessment – CT600

-Each year, your company is required to complete a corporation tax return (Form CT600).
+Each year, your company must complete a corporation tax return (Form CT600).
 All corporation tax returns must now be filed with HMRC online.

 Although your accountant will prepare and submit the CT600 and supporting documents, ensuring the information is correct is one of the responsibilities and duties of a limited company director.